About IS

 Regulatory Compliance

-Our team is responsible for regulatory compliance and ensuring sensitive research meets government requirements.
+Our team collaborates with the IS GRC compliance team on regulatory compliance and sensitive research to meet government requirements.
 NIST 800-171 and CMMC are two that have a large impact on research.

 Requests for Proposal (RFP)